What is Software Metering?

 Inactive users can be moved to on-demand or pay-per-use models

-For software licensed by simultaneous users rather than named users, metering is critical:
+For software licensed by simultaneous users rather than named users, metering is critical.

-Peak concurrent monitoring ensures:
+Peak-concurrent monitoring ensures:

-License count covers actual peak usage
+Licence count covers actual peak usage

 No compliance gaps during high-demand periods